InterruptSpeed/streaming-lab/README.md

 + copy a url from your browser
 + paste it into the kafka-console-producer window and hit Enter
 + watch the spark-submit terminal window to see the results
-+ now imagine a system or browser extension submitted urls automatically instead of the manual activity we did
++ now imagine a system or browser extension submitting urls automatically instead of the manual activity we did

 # what's next?
 + layers of security